 "Next time, YOU can be the woman."

-When a Norn girl is chided for throwing a grawl shaman out into the cold, her grandfather asks, "What Spirit of the Wild told you to do that?"
+- When a Norn girl is chided for throwing a grawl shaman out into the cold, your mentor for the Vigil asks, "What Spirit of the Wild told you to do that?"
 The response?
 "The Spirit of Shut Up and Mind Your Own Business, Grandpa."

 Skritt IQ Test Subject: "I answer right, you give me treat?
 It good deal."